treestack/keycloak-api-key-auth/README.md

 This Authentication SPI allows the "misuse" of the Resource Owner Password Credentials grant to identify an user by a pre-generated API key stored as a user attribute.

-Before using this SPI, please keep in mind that exposing user credentials like API keys to the outside world significantly increases the attack surface of your application.
+**Before using this SPI, please keep in mind that exposing user credentials like API keys to the outside world significantly increases the attack surface of your application.**

+Read this for more information: https://www.scottbrady91.com/oauth/why-the-resource-owner-password-credentials-grant-type-is-not-authentication-nor-suitable-for-modern-applications

 ## Resource Owner Password Credentials